Adult social care in England statistics: background quality and methodology

 Occupancy in care homes

-The statistics published in the accompanying tables present one data point per month from January 2023, which reflect the data reported during the reporting window that month, up to 11:59pm on the last day of the reporting window.
+The statistics published in table 4a of the accompanying data tables present one data point per month from January 2023.
+Occupancy data by bed type, published in tables 4b, 4c and 4d of the accompanying tables, is presented as one data point per month from March 2024.
+This reflects the data reported during the reporting window that month, up to 11:59pm on the last day of the reporting window.

 Any care home that has not submitted data within the reporting window is excluded from the relevant analysis for that month.
 This is to avoid skewing the data.
 The full response rates for all data points are available in the accompanying tables.